dalia61/CINEMAX/README.md

 # CINEMAX

-CINEMAX is a mobile application that provides detailed information about movies, series, and actors using the TMDb API.
-It offers a seamless experience for users to explore movie details, search for actors, and create personalized favorites lists.
+CINEMAX—A mobile application that provides detailed information about movies, and actors using the TMDb API.
+It offers a seamless experience for users to explore movie details, actor details, search for movies and actors, and create personalized favorites lists.

 ## Table of Contents
 - [Overview](#overview)